louisdebaere/JailbreakDetection/README.md

 Code to help detect a possible iOS jailbreak
 ## Usage

-Add the source to your project
+Copy the source into your project

 ```
 print("The device \(isJailbroken ? "appears" : "does not appear") to be jailbroken")